Inference in partially identified moment models via regularized optimal transport: Introduction

-The remainder of the paper is organized as follows. \Cref{sec:model} introduces the partially identified OT-based GMM model, and characterizes the sharp identified set for the parameter of interest. \Cref{sec:estimation-and-inference} develops procedures for estimation and inference using entropic regularization. \Cref{sec:examples} discusses several economic models that fit our general framework. \Cref{sec:simulations} conducts a Monte Carlo simulation for the fixed effects panel logit with attrition and refreshment. \Cref{sec:conclusion} concludes. \Cref{app:proofs} contains proofs of all the theoretical results, and \Cref{app:logit-details} provides additional details for the fixed effects panel logit with attrition and refreshment.
+The remainder of the paper is organized as follows. \Cref{sec:model} introduces the partially identified OT-based GMM model, and characterizes the sharp identified set for the parameter of interest. \Cref{sec:estimation-and-inference} develops procedures for estimation and inference using entropic regularization. \Cref{sec:examples} discusses several economic models that fit our general framework. \Cref{sec:simulations} conducts a Monte Carlo simulation for the fixed effects panel logit with attrition and refreshment. \Cref{sec:empirical} presents an empirical illustration of our methodology using the data from the Understanding America Study. \Cref{sec:conclusion} concludes.
+In the Online Appendix, \Cref{app:proofs} contains proofs of all the theoretical results and \Cref{app:logit-details} provides additional details for the fixed effects panel logit with attrition and refreshment.